Choosing Your VPC Endpoint Strategy for Amazon S3

 This post was co-written with Anusha Dharmalingam, former AWS Solutions Architect.

-Must your Amazon Web Services (AWS) application connect to Amazon Simple Storage Service (S3) buckets, but not traverse the internet to reach public endpoints?
+Must your Amazon Web Services (AWS) application connect to Amazon Simple Storage Service (Amazon S3) buckets?
 Must the connection scale to accommodate bandwidth demands?
 AWS offers a mechanism called VPC endpoint to meet these requirements.
 This blog post provides guidance for selecting the right VPC endpoint type to access Amazon S3.
 A VPC endpoint enables workloads in an Amazon VPC to connect to supported public AWS services or third-party applications over the AWS network.
 This approach is used for workloads that should not communicate over public networks.

 When a workload architecture uses VPC endpoints, the application benefits from the scalability, resilience, security, and access controls native to AWS services.
 Amazon S3 can be accessed using an interface VPC endpoint powered by AWS PrivateLink or a gateway VPC endpoint.
 To determine the right endpoint for your workloads, we’ll discuss selection criteria to consider based on your requirements.